Yoruba people: Language

 The Yoruba culture was originally an oral tradition, and the majority of Yoruba people are native speakers of the Yoruba language.
-The number of speakers is estimated at 30 million in 2010.
+The number of speakers was estimated to be about 30 million as of 2010.
 Yoruba is classified within the Edekiri languages, and together with the isolate Igala, form the Yoruboid group of languages within what we now have as West Africa.
 Igala and Yoruba have important historical and cultural relationships.
 The languages of the two ethnic groups bear such a close resemblance that researchers such as Forde (1951) and Westermann and Bryan (1952) regarded Igala as a dialect of Yoruba.

 The Yoruboid languages are assumed to have developed out of an undifferentiated Volta-Niger group by the first millennium BCE.
 There are three major dialect areas: Northwest, Central, and Southeast.
 As the North-West Yoruba dialects show more linguistic innovation, combined with the fact that Southeast and Central Yoruba areas generally have older settlements, suggests a later date of immigration into Northwestern Yoruba territory.
 The area where North-West Yoruba (NWY) is spoken corresponds to the historical Oyo Empire.
 South-East Yoruba (SEY) was closely associated with the expansion of the Benin Empire after c.
 1450.
 Central Yoruba forms a transitional area in that the lexicon has much in common with NWY, whereas it shares many ethnographical features with SEY.